banumanj/tech-assessment/README.md

 Compile Build or Run Tests
 Command Line

-cd to root ot automationFramework project directory
+cd to root ot tech-assessment project directory

 To clean and compile the build mvn clean install -DskipTests

-To run all tests
-mvn clean test
+To run the tests :Run the following maven command from command line mvn clean test

 Report